dietercoopman/smart/README.md

 Downloading files that are stored wherever you want this can be your storage folder a Laravel disk or a https path

+### For smart div

+Sometimes you have to add background images to div blocks, this can be achieved with smart-div.
+You can apply templates to the background images.

 ## Watch me explaining what smart is on YouTube
 [![Schermafbeelding 2021-12-12 om 15 26 36](https://user-images.githubusercontent.com/4672752/145716421-cd75f419-0478-4f14-9522-703c2c76c84f.png)](https://www.youtube.com/watch?v=XuHM_9lhClE)

 ## Installation